-In postwar Shaker Heights, since the transfer of deeds required the consent of the Van Sweringen Company, buyers were still expected to fill out the application, an instrument principally used to discriminate against Jews.
+In postwar Shaker Heights, Jews still met with discrimination, but there was apparently enough flexibility in the application process to assure their acceptance in sections of the suburb where residents had never returned their deeds for revision.
 Realtors avoided showing homes to their Jewish clients on streets where they knew the company would refuse consent.
-One prominent realtor, who happened to be Jewish, recalled only one client with the temerity to try to obtain a waiver after the company refused consent.
-He recalled the incident in a confidential interview conducted by sociology professor Maurice Klain, now the property of the Western Reserve Historical Society.
+One prominent realtor, who happened to be Jewish, recalled only one client with the temerity to try to obtain a waiver after the company turned him down.
+He discussed the incident in a confidential interview conducted by sociology professor Maurice Klain, now the property of the Western Reserve Historical Society.35

-The rejected buyer, he said, was the son of a department store executive.
+The rejected buyer, he said, was the son of a department store executive and a graduate of Shaker Heights High School, Class of '50.
 He had set his sights on a home for his young family on Lomond Boulevard near the Sussex Elementary School.
 The realtor had shown him the home with the caveat that it was likely that the company would not grant consent.
-When his application was turned down, his client persevered, convinced that his future next-door neighbor would welcome someone as attractive, well spoken, and well connected as he.
+When his application was turned down, his client persevered, convinced that his future next-door neighbor would welcome someone as attractive, well-spoken, and well-connected as he.
 But when he asked her to sign his petition, she demurred, informing him that she owed it to her neighbors to talk it over with them first.
-Mortified by this response, he took his realtor's advice and purchased a more expensive property off Shaker Boulevard where the realtor was confident the company would swiftly grant approval.
+Mortified by this response, he took his realtor's advice and purchased a more expensive property on Shaker Boulevard where the realtor was confident the company would swiftly grant approval.